How can I rack up rewards points fast?

 Rewards card traps to avoid

-- Balance transfers.
-Don’t think that dropping a large existing balance onto your rewards credit card will bag you a stack of points straight away - in fact, you won’t earn any points on transferred balances.
+- Balance transfers: Don’t think that dropping a large existing balance onto your rewards credit card will bag you a stack of points straight away - in fact, you won’t earn any points on transferred balances.
 Only new spending will earn you points.

-What other card features should I consider?
+What credit card features should I consider?

-- Points value.
-When you choose a rewards card, you’ll earn a set amount of points per dollar you spend.
+- Points value: When you choose a rewards card, you’ll earn a set amount of points per dollar you spend.
 As a general rule, aim to earn at least 1 point for each $1.
-And keep in mind that on some cards, after you spend a certain amount or earn a certain number of points, the earning power of your spend might drop.
+Keep in mind that on some cards, after you spend a certain amount or earn a certain number of points, the earning power of your spend might drop.
 For example, you might earn 1 point per $1 on the first $2,000 you spend in a month, then after that, you might only earn 0.75 points per $1.

-- Points cap.
-While there are plenty of rewards cards out there with no limit to the number of points you can earn, others cap points on a monthly or annual basis.
+- Points cap: While there are plenty of rewards cards out there with no limit to the number of points you can earn, others cap points on a monthly or annual basis.
 Check the fine print and know what caps apply - that way, you can plan your purchases to avoid big spends when they won’t contribute to your points pile.

-- Expiry date.
-Another piece of fine print to be aware of is the points expiry date.
+- Expiry date: Another piece of fine print to be aware of is the points expiry date.
 Again, while some cards will let you pile up points that never expire, on others, your points stash will expire after a time limit, usually of around 36 months.
 This means not only do you need to use your points before they disappear, but you should also plan your spending to ensure you’ll have enough points to get a reward you really want before they expire.

-- Annual fee.
-Rewards cards often come with a hefty annual fee attached.
-That’s not always a deal breaker, but you’ll need to weigh the cost of the annual fee against the value you expect to get from the rewards program and decide if it’s really worth it.
+- Annual fee: Rewards cards often come with a hefty annual fee attached.
+That’s not always a deal-breaker, but you’ll need to weigh the cost of the annual fee against the value you expect to get from the rewards program and decide if it’s really worth it.

-- Interest rate.
-As with any credit card, check the interest rate on offer and make sure it’s not going to put a strain on your budget.
+- Interest rate: As with any credit card, check the interest rate on offer and make sure it’s not going to put a strain on your budget.
 Ideally, you’ll be paying off your balance in full each month and not paying a cent in interest - but just in case you miss a payment or two, it’s always handy knowing your interest rate is as competitive as possible.

-Ready to earn yourself a sky high stack of rewards points?
+Ready to earn yourself a sky-high stack of rewards points?
 Compare rewards credit cards and find the best piece of plastic to make it happen.